-Objective Work Plan (OWP) (0 - 15 points)
+Objective Work Plan (OWP) (15 points)

-- 26. The OWP serves as a stand-alone document for project implementation, consistently states elements from the project narrative, and provides details about the how, when, and by whom activities will be completed. - 27.
-The milestone activities in the OWP are relevant and lead to the achievement of each objective. - 28.
-Outputs in the OWP demonstrate progression and are logical results of the successful completion of milestone activities within the proposed timeframe.
+- 21. How well does the OWP serve as a stand-alone document for project implementation, consistently state elements from the project narrative, and provide details about the how, when, and by whom activities will be completed? - 22.
+How well does the OWP detail relevant milestone activities that lead to the achievement of each objective? - 23.
+How well does the OWP demonstrate outputs that exhibit progression and are logical results of the successful completion of milestone activities within the proposed timeframe?